 Training also means allowing staff to provide and critique each other's services as a form of quality control.
 The management team should also have a set of standards for how the service should be provided, such as what etiquette to use in different situations and how to handle complaints from customers.

 Because consistency and quality in their service and menu are so important to the success of restaurants, it is logical that these events should be monitored closely.

 Key restaurant success metrics to jot down

-- Customer retention rate - is how many customers return within one year; it measures repeat business and customer loyalty by dividing the number of returning customers by the total in that same year.
+- Customer retention rate - is how many customers return visits within one year; it measures repeat business and customer loyalty by dividing the number of returning customers by the total in that same year.

-- Average customer lifetime value - is the average revenue a company generates from each of its customers over their duration as customers, which is calculated by taking the average of the total revenue generated from all customers in the same year, and dividing it by the number of "new" customers that were acquired in that same year.
+- Average customer lifetime value - is the average revenue a company generates from each of its customers over their duration as customers, which is calculated by taking the average of the total revenue generated from all customers in the same year and dividing it by the number of "new" customers that were acquired in that same year.

 - Repurchase rate - measures brand preference and customer satisfaction based on how many customers return to the restaurant within two years divided by the total number of entries.

 - Profit margins - is the percentage by which revenues exceed expenses and can be calculated as net income divided by expense, or alternatively, sales revenues minus all costs.
-This is, more specifically, calculated by dividing your net income/revenue from last month (YTD) by food cost for that same period.
+This is, more specifically, calculated by dividing the net income/revenue from the last month (YTD) by food cost for that same period.

-- Marketing and promotional expenses - a company wants their investment in advertising to be proportional to how many new customers they acquire for that same period.
+- Marketing and promotional expenses - a company wants its investment in advertising to be proportional to how many new customers they acquire for that same period.
 These are calculated by using the total amount of money spent on marketing divided by the number of customers acquired.

 How do restaurants store data?